Listen To This Article - Click Play

 9. Go to Smoky Mountain Christmas at Dollywood

 Dollywood is beautiful during the Christmas season, and Smoky Mountain Christmas at Dollywood is an experience the whole family will love.
 You’ll be able to see wonderful light displays and live Christmas shows celebrating the true meaning of the holiday.
 Go see the Parade of Many Colors, an inspirational event which features floats, interactive characters and more.
-Or, take your children to meet Rudolph and his friends get a special photo souvenir!
-Watch incredible performances such as Christmas in the Smokes and It’s a Wonderful Life and enjoy all that Dollywood has to offer.
+Or, watch incredible performances such as Christmas in the Smokes and O’ Holy Night and enjoy all that Dollywood has to offer.

 10. Shop at The Village in Gatlinburg